Top

 What Should I Do If I Experience Age Discrimination?

-If you experience age discrimination in New Jersey, document every related incident.
-Include dates, times, names of people involved, and what happened.
-Report the issue to the HR department so the company has the chance to respond.
-If your situation does not improve, consult with us.
-As an age discrimination attorney in New Jersey, we review your records, advise you on next steps, and help you protect your rights.
+Document every incident with dates, times, names, and a clear description of what happened.
+Report the issue to HR so the company has a chance to respond.
+If the situation doesn’t improve, consult with us.
+We review your records, advise you on next steps, and help you protect your rights under New Jersey and federal law.

 Can Employers Set Age Limits for Job Positions?